 Hours: Tuesday-Sunday, 10:00AM-5:00PM

-If taking a stroll isn’t up to your speed, take our self guided bike tour around Chicago.
-You’ll have to supply the bike, but you can get inexpensive options discussed in the post.
+If taking a stroll isn’t up to your speed, take our self-guided bike tour around Chicago.
+You’ll have to supply the bike, but you can get inexpensive rental options discussed in the post.

 Or if you like to explore new places through their restaurants, take one of our self guided food tours as a way to learn about the history of and try a few food samples as you go:

-Step inside to admire the two Tiffany stained glass domes and catch the view of Millennium park while exploring the art exhibits, shows, films, and lectures that stop through the Cultural Center.
+Step inside to admire the two Tiffany stained glass domes and catch the view of Millennium Park while exploring the art exhibits, shows, films, and lectures that take place here.

 78 E. Washington St.